cody-dot-js/codyaprice.com-legacy/content/blog/stop-testing-implementation-details/index.md

 The one that tested and leaked implementation details. _**This was a false negative**_.
 So long 100% test coverage.. 😩

 ## What value did the test that leaked implementation details give us?
-None.
+None

 Actually, you can argue that it gave you _**negative value**_, or in other words, it cost you.
 It cost you because it added noise to your tests and wasn’t